cassyel/cra-template-course-front-end/README.md

-# CRA-TEMPLATE-PERSONAL
+# CRA-TEMPLATE-COURSE-FRONT-END

 ## About

 <br/>

-This is the official template personal.
+This template is Front-End Course

 <br/>